hongren2003/hw2_hash_practice/README.md

 (Input: given "hw2_data.txt")

 ```
-All words in the file and their freqency:
+All words in the file and their freqencies:
 Cheese  234
 Pizza   83
 Coke    145